mikesealey/ci_pp1/README.md

 I also need to tie into the "scroll" event with an event listener found in this example in the MDN docs [window.scrollY](https://developer.mozilla.org/en-US/docs/Web/API/Window/scrollY)

 After trying my best to make this work for a long time, I decided in [this commit](https://github.com/mikesealey/ci_pp1/commit/d28be2d0ecbbe74212eb0097d7a4c6ed91451685) that the effort was not worth the reward.
-Although I had invisioned something more dynamic, two different approaches both returned unsacceptable results.
+Although I had envisioned something more dynamic, two different approaches both returned unacceptable results.

 #### User Feedback in Form Confirmation
 When adding in a form and confirmation page I did manage to use a little bit of JavaScript though - I noticed that all of the values submitted in contact.html were available as URL parameters in confirmation.html.
 [This post](https://sentry.io/answers/how-to-get-values-from-urls-in-javascript/) gave a very quick insight, and with some tinkering I was able to bring the parameters in, assign them to variables, and set them as the text in elements using document.getElementByID.

 <img src="README assets/Query Screenshot.png" style="max-width: 50%;">